jguarino17/kazpa-chat-clean/knowledge/canon/vps.md

 - Always disconnect (not log out) when finished

 The correct way to leave a VPS session:
-- Simply close the Microsoft Remote Desktop window
+- Simply close the Microsoft App window
 - The VPS continues running in the background

 ---